The who, what, when, why and how of Big Data analytics.

 Presenting a true masterclass in how to leverage Big Data is Amazon.
 With more than 150 million user accounts and ten-plus years in the online marketplace, Amazon is one of the biggest success stories when it comes to using Big Data to adapt and progress.
 Using click and purchase data among many other variables, the e-commerce giant is credited with founding and mastering the now well-known personalized recommendations and upselling technique that has generated it, and many other businesses who copied them, considerable profits.

 Conclusion - The final word on Big Data.

 Big Data.
 There’s a lot to it, and there’s even more to come, which is why jumping on the data train now is as good a time as any.

 With the myths, stats, case studies, definitions and industry intel all at your disposal right here – there’s no reason why you can’t implement Big Data within your organization to help influence your future decisions.
 You know it’s not expensive, you know it’s not exclusive, and you know it’s not expendable.
-Which means you can rely on Big Data to deliver anything and everything your company needs when it comes to future decision making.
+This means you can rely on Big Data to deliver anything and everything your company needs when it comes to future decision-making.

 Interested in utilizing Big Data and think using Software-as-a-Service is the way forward?
 Find out more about what sales-i can do as well as the specific industries it can benefit.